 They state that risks were properly assessed and reduced using assistive technology, and that there was full stakeholder consultation in what was a well-managed project.

 Writing in the report’s foreword, Chris Dorey (Commissioning Manager, Southwark Council) and Steven Rose (Chief Executive, Choice Support) say:

-Better Nights is the second of three planned reports published by The Centre for Welfare Reform describing the personalisation of what was a traditional block contract for 83 people with learning disabilities.
+Better Nights is the second of three reports published by the Centre for Welfare Reform describing the personalisation of what was a traditional block contract for 83 people with learning disabilities.
 The first, ISFs in Action by Sian Hoolahan is available to read here.
+Better Lives is the final report and is available to read here.

 Better Nights © Professor Roger Ellis and Professor David Sines 2012.

 All Rights Reserved.
 No part of this paper may be reproduced in any form without permission from the publisher except for the quotation of brief passages in reviews.

 - Better Nights PDF | 1.12MB